 For the mom who needs "me time"

 Ask any parent if they have enough time for themselves and the answer is likely to be a self-effacing "No." So, can a credit card help to give the parental units some much-needed alone time?
 The Hyatt Credit Card from Chase makes a good case.
-This card offers two free nights at Hyatt properties worldwide after spending $1000 in the first three months after account opening for first time Hyatt Credit Cardmembers.
+This card offers two nights at Hyatt properties worldwide after spending $1,000 on the card in the first three months after account opening for first time Hyatt Credit Cardmembers.
 You can earn 3 Hyatt Gold Passport points per dollar spend at Hyatt properties, 2 Hyatt Gold Passport points spent on airline tickets purchased directly from the airline, at car rental agencies and for dining at restaurants, and 1 Hyatt Gold Passport point per dollar on all other purchases.

 There's a $0 introductory annual fee for the first year, after that there is a $75 annual fee for the card, but if you take advantage of the free night at category 1-4 properties you can earn on you cardholder anniversary, you're likely to come out plenty ahead.
 And if Mom and Dad decide to turn it into a family affair, the hotel's "Camp Hyatt" makes any getaway fun for the whole family.